24/7 Emergency Plumbing Β· Avg response: 47 minutes across LA & San Diego

 Galvanized fails in two ways: pinhole leaks along pipe runs where wall thickness has thinned to near-zero, and joint failures where threaded fittings corrode and separate.
 One leak is often a warning; two leaks within a year is a system failure in progress.

 The economics change dramatically after the second leak.
-The first leak costs $280–$480 to repair.
-The second usually signals that patching is futile β€” any spot repair is likely to be followed by another failure within months.
+Usually signals that patching is futile β€” any spot repair is likely to be followed by another failure within months.
 This is where we typically shift from "repair" to "repipe" recommendations.

 4. Visible external corrosion